alexliebmanp/strain_control/README.md

 python strain_server.py
 ```

-This will popup a `matplotlib` display.
-The server starts in a stable initial state with voltage 1 and voltage 2 both set to 0, the strain setpoint set to 0, and no closed-loop control enabled.
+This will popup a Qt display.
+The server captures whatever the current state of the system is, and no closed-loop control enabled.

 To apply a voltage on the PS, enable closed-loop control, change the strain setpoint, modify the PS slew rate, or read off the current value for strain, etc., the user may import `strain_client.py` into any python environment.
 For example,